 The advantage of mini-ITX is that is allows a shrinking of the form factor below the sub 8 liter chassis threshold.
-If you are interested in this new form factor, you can learn more about it at www.form.factors.org*.
+If you are interested in this new form factor, you can learn more about it at the Form Factor web site.
 The name of the document is Mini-ITX Addendum Version 1.1 To the microATX Motherboard Interface Specification Version 1.2.
 This document contains the mini-ITX chassis system component layout.
 It also contains system board comparisons and mounting hole placement comparisons between the various form factors.

 In systems using ATX components, airflow is usually from front to back.
 Air enters the chassis from vents at the front and is drawn through the chassis by the power supply fan and rear chassis fan.
 The power supply fan exhausts the air through the back of the chassis.
 Figure 1 shows the airflow.

 Intel recommends the use of ATX and microATX form factor motherboards and chassis for boxed processors.
 The ATX and microATX form factors provide consistency of airflow to the processor and simplify desktop system assembly and upgrade.